egonelbre/gophers/README.md

 on any site, logo or presentation.

-If you have some ideas or need something particular and can't find it - just let me know.
+If you have some ideas or need something particular and can't find it - just make a issue request for it.
 Of course pull requests of modifications and alternations are welcome - as long as you use the same license.

 Go [Gopher](https://blog.golang.org/gopher) was created by